-Most employer retirement plans are structured with both the employee and the employers’ needs in mind, but what if the employee and employer are one and the same?
-Self-employed individuals may be curious about their retirement options, and, as with any self-directed investor, may want to put an alternative investment strategy to work for their futures instead of relying on Wall Street.
+Most employer retirement plans take the needs of both the employee and the employer into consideration.
+But what if the employee and employer are one and the same?
+Self-employed individuals may wonder about their retirement options, and, as with any self-directed investor, may want to put an alternative investment strategy to work for their futures instead of relying on Wall Street.
 Although every retirement investor may work toward different goals, a SEP IRA can be a suitable self-employed IRA option for those looking for flexibility and higher contribution limits.

 The IRS seems to have kept self-employed individuals in mind when formulating the rules and benefits of the SEP IRA.
 Self-employed business owners may defer SEP IRA contributions from their income to enjoy a near-term tax benefit.
-To generate income for the long run, SEP IRA holders can put their contributions to work in alternative IRA investments and defer those taxes until distribution.
-Those with Traditional IRAs or other pre-tax employer plans may transfer or roll their accounts into a SEP IRA, further boosting one's earning potential and allowing the holder to manage his or her retirement investments in a more consolidated fashion.
+To generate retirement income, SEP IRA holders can invest their contributions in alternative, tax-deferred investments.
+Those with Traditional IRAs or other pre-tax employer plans may also transfer or roll their accounts into a SEP IRA.
+This can further boost one’s earning potential and allowing the holder to manage his or her retirement investments in a more consolidated fashion.

 The SEP IRA offers significantly higher contribution limits than other individual plans.
-In 2019, SEP IRA holders may contribute the lesser of 25% of compensation or $56,000 ($55,000 for the 2018 tax year).
-By contrast, the 2019 Traditional IRA contribution limit for individuals under 50 is only $6,000 ($7,000 for individuals over 50).
-Traditional IRA holders are also required to make their annual contributions on or before their tax filing deadlines; SEP IRA holders may contribute up until their business tax filing deadlines, which may lie beyond the typical mid-April date.
+Other account holders must also make their annual contributions on or before their tax filing deadlines.
+SEP IRA holders may contribute up until their business tax filing deadlines, which may lie beyond the typical mid-April date.

 A few stipulations do exist for SEP contributions:

-When you open a SEP IRA with a self-directed IRA provider, you can direct your account to invest in assets that lie outside of the stock market, such as real estate, precious metals, private equity, and more.
-To understand more about your retirement options as a self-employed individual, feel free to give us a call at 877-742-1270 or send us an e-mail at email@example.com.
+When you open a SEP IRA with a self-directed IRA custodian, you can direct your account to invest in assets that lie outside of the stock market, such as real estate, precious metals, private loans, and more.
+To understand more about your retirement options as a self-employed individual, feel free to give New Direction Trust Company a call at 877-742-1270 or send us a message through the Client Portal.